Does The Urge To Binge Ever Go Away?Aug 18, 2022

 The urge to binge is hard to miss - it’s that inner feeling of tension around wanting to binge eat.
 The tension is there because most likely your logical mind doesn’t really want you to binge - you’ve been there before and know that the aftermath is horrible - feeling sick, stomach is painfully stuffed, you might have a food coma or sugar high, it affects you digestion, skin, mood and so much more for hours or days.

 Along with that inner tension there’s usually this out-of-control feeling like you can’t resist the binge.
 It can sometimes feel like you are possessed - going into this zombie mode of ‘I need to get my binge food!’.
-The urge to binge can feel like tunnel-vision - suddenly nothing else really matters - all that matters is acquiring your binge food whether it’s in the kitchen or you have to go out to the shops to get it.
+When you feel the urge to binge, it can feel like tunnel-vision - suddenly nothing else really matters - all that matters is acquiring your binge food whether it’s in the kitchen or you have to go out to the shops to get it.

 Even physically, the urge to binge can be accompanied by a salivating mouth as your body and mind feel excited by the anticipation of a binge.
 You may feel adrenaline rushing through your body as you fantasize about the upcoming binge.